Chrisfaherty/CI_PP2_SCC/README.md

     * The navigation links to the game page & list are all positioned to the right hand side of the header,
     * The black text in the navigation bar links contrasts nicely with the white background and main hero image below,
     * This Navigation bar is clear to tell the website you are on and intuative to use navigation between each page.
+    * User stories covered: 2, 7, 13

 ![This is an screenshot of the navigation bar](docs/readme.md/features/header_nav.png)

 * The Info Screen
     * The info screen is used to give the basic game rules,
     * This screen has the access button to get into the game,
-    * this screen will fade away once lets go is clocked to reveal the game.
+    * This screen will fade away once lets go is clocked to reveal the game.
+    * User stories covered: 1, 4, 9

 ![This is an screenshot of the info page](docs/readme.md/features/info_screen.png)